layerai-archive/dbt-layer/examples/order_review_prediction/README.md

 ```

 Once you run this SQL:
-1. Layer will try many different machine learning models with many parameters to find the best one for your data
+1. Layer tries different machine learning algorithms with many parameters to find the best one for your data
-2. Once the training done, Layer will register the model to your Layer account
+2. Once the training done, Layer registers the model to your Layer account.
+[Click here](https://app.layer.ai/layer/order_review_prediction/models/review_score_predictor) for a sample AutoML model registered on Layer.
-3. Then, you will be able to fetch the model and use it inside dbt DAG.
-[Click here](./models/predictions.sql) to see an example in this project.
+3. Then, you can fetch the model and use it for predictions from within dbt DAG with `layer.predict()`.
+[Click here](./models/predictions.sql) to see a prediction example in this project.

 The resulting dbt pipeline should look like this: